 At the time of her death, police records indicate that Underwood was homeless.

-Underwood started her career in the entertainment industry as a child, voicing Fuschia Glover in the Nick Jr. show “Little Bill” from 1999 to 2004.
+Underwood started her career in the entertainment industry as a child, voicing Fuchsia Glover in the Nick Jr. show “Little Bill” from 1999 to 2004.
 She contributed to 23 episodes of the animated series.

 In 2005, she appeared in seven episodes of Nickelodeon’s “All That,” a well-liked sketch comedy show for children.
 The show featured performers such as Kenan Thompson, Nick Cannon, and Amanda Bynes.

-Bates noted, “Everything that’s happening right now, I pretty much predicted,” and asked, “Are people going to wait ’til it’s too late?
+She noted, “Everything that’s happening right now, I pretty much predicted,” and asked, “Are people going to wait ’til it’s too late?
 That she’s gone or she’s in jail?”

 The investigation into Underwood’s death continues as officials work to identify and locate the drivers of the vehicles involved in the fatal collision.
 The New York Police Department has encouraged anyone with information about the incident to step forward.